ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-onprem.md

   -u, --user-data string                          The user data passed into the instance.
 Strings and file names are supported.
 File names must be prepended with "@".
       --user-tags strings                         Comma separated list of user tags to be attached to the instance.
       --virtual-cores int                         The number of virtual cores assigned.
-      --virtual-serial-number string              IBMi Virtual serial number information added with the instance.
-                                                  Must include an existing virtual serial number or 'auto-assign' and optionally a description.
   -v, --volumes strings                           Comma separated list of volume identifiers or names to associate with the instance.
 ```